 The subject Site is located in an area that is a Broader Landscape Type A. This location satisfies the policy outcome for Element 1: Broader Location and no additional consideration is required.
+Compliance with the Acceptable Solution is achieved.

 The Broader Landscape Assessment (Figure 7) determined that the Site is located in an area that is a Broader Landscape Type A. No additional consideration is required.